 Kimberly Mayer, MSSW, is Associate Director for Workforce Development for the California Institute for Behavioral Health Solutions (CIBHS).
 During the past several years at CIBHS, Kimberly has led several workforce development projects promoting collaboration between public mental health, education, and providers, including peers.
 For the past 20 years, Kimberly has worked in a variety of human services leadership positions, including county government, a private consulting firm, and nonprofit management settings.
 She is a Bay Area resident and has served on the boards of the Berkeley/Oakland YWCA and Contra Costa Civic Theatre, where she is currently board president.
 Kimberly earned her bachelors degree from UC Berkeley and graduate degree from Columbia University School of Social Work.

 The Department of Health Care Services has contracted with the California Institute for Behavioral Health Solutions to offer technical assistance, training, and resources to support the statewide implementation of CCR, Continuum of Care Reform.
 On October 11, 2015, Governor Edmund G. Brown Jr. signed legislation that comprehensively reforms placement and treatment options for youth in foster care.
 Assembly Bill 403,(Stone D-Monterey) sponsored by the California Department of Social Services (CDSS), builds upon years of policy changes to improve outcomes for youth in foster care.

-The Department of Health Care Services has contracted the California Institute for Behavioral Health Solutions (CIBHS) to offer support in the continued implementation of Pathways to Wellbeing (formerly Katie A.).
-The resources developed here will provide counties with access to practical tools to assist them in the provision of services and their implementation of the Core Practice Model (CPM).
-These activities include:
+The Department of Health Care Services (DHCS) has contracted the California Institute for Behavioral Health Solutions (CIBHS) to offer support in the continued implementation of Pathways to Wellbeing (formerly Katie A.).
+The resources developed here will provide counties with access to practical tools to assist them in the provision of services and their implementation of the Core Practice Model (CPM)